Those Koch brothers and their money sure get around!

 And let’s hear it for science.
 When you’re sitting in a tin can orbiting earth you trust the ground crew to work on fact, not opinion.
 Especially when they are calculating how to get the Friendship back without burning up in the atmosphere.
 Faith has its place, but not in math.

 It makes such sense and yet we seem to have forgotten its logical intrinsic value.
 In our test-driven educational world of today being on task and on time in many schools leaves little time for play.
 Recess has shrunk or disappeared from most of our schools.
 Lunch periods have been shortened and days and years have been lengthened in an apparent quest to make our students into perfect little technicians, automatons who can react specifically in isolation to a set of pre- set stimuli in a consistent and certain way.
+Little room is left for the unexpected or the un-planned in our modern classrooms.
+It is a strangely disastrous way to prepare our children for a future where it appears that the only constant will be continual change.
+It is not that I believe that drill and practice are bad or being on task and on time is necessarily a problem but that when we memorize our lines and our positions in life it is very difficult to change those positions when we must.
+By play I do not mean little league, dance, or any other adult controlled activity it must be kid controlled, kid directed, and kid policed for real learning about life to take place.

 This video will be part of my 3-hour seminar on March 19 entitled, “Know Thyself: Using Archetypes to Understand and Heal Children.”
 Be there if you want to know how Strong Bad, Strong Sad, and Homestarrunner can help us know our archetypes!